Costs of agreeing a commercial lease

 Preparation costs

 Prospective tenants are likely to incur surveyors’ fees at the outset.
-It is advisable for tenants to instruct a report from a building surveyor.
+If you're a tenant, it's advisable to instruct a report from building surveyor.
 This will highlight any issues with the building itself, and provide a record of its original condition.

 When a landlord and tenant reach an agreement in principle on the main terms of a proposed lease, they often sign a non-legally binding document.
-This is called the heads of terms and sets out key commercial terms which they intend to include in the lease.
+This is called the heads of terms.
+It sets out key commercial terms which they intend to include in the lease.

 Surveyors, or the parties themselves, might produce an initial draft.
 But it is advisable to have a legal adviser review the tenancy agreement before signature.
 Such a service might cost £400–£500 (excluding VAT).

-It would be wise to remember that the agreement may include a break clause.
+An agreement may include a break clause, so make sure to remember that.
 This is a line in the lease stipulating that either the landlord, the tenant, or both have the right to terminate the fixed term tenancy at any time without penalty.

 Negotiation costs